transentis/bptk_py/README.md

 ### 1.3.4
 * Small improvements to the XMILE/SMILE parser regarding element names that include special characters and regarding operators surrounded by newlines.
 ### 1.3.3
-* Return message from end-session resource no correctly reads "session terminated"
+* Return message from end-session resource now correctly reads "session terminated"
 ### 1.3.2
 * Rename package due to issues with test pypi